Suicide Prevention Training in Military & VA Settings

 Similarly, CAMS has been successfully trained and used within Veterans Affairs treatment settings for many years with suicidal veterans.
 Indeed, the VA Center of Excellence engaged Dr. Jobes to train across 8 VA Medical Centers that make up “VISN-7” (a network of hospitals in Georgia, South Carolina, and Alabama).
 Beyond this major training effort, similar CAMS training has been conducted in over 20 other VA Medical Centers and outpatient settings across the United States over the past 15 years.

-For more information about options for training in CAMS for military behavioral health care providers or VA mental health care providers, please complete our Inquiry Form.
+For more information about options for training in CAMS for military behavioral health care providers or VA mental health care providers, please contact us.

 Why is CAMS the best choice for suicide prevention?